-The reference values published by the Deutsche Gesellschaft für Ernährung e.
-V. (DGE) published reference values (estimated values) are as follows for men aged 15 and over 70 µg per day and for women aged 15 and over 60 µg.1 The National Institutes of Health recommends a daily intake of 55 µg from age 14, regardless of gender.3
+The reference values (estimated values) published by the German Nutrition Society (DGE) are as follows 70 µg per day for men from the age of 15 and 60 µg per day for women from the age of 15.1 The National Institutes of Health recommend a daily intake of 55 µg from the age of 14, regardless of gender.3

-For breastfeeding women, an increased intake of 75 µg per day is recommended.1
+An increased intake of 75 µg per day is recommended for breastfeeding mothers.1

 What does the body need selenium for?

-Selenium is an important Antioxidant, which protects the body from free radicals.2 In addition, the nutrient is also important for the Metabolism of the thyroid gland and the Immune system.
-For men it is also called Building block for sperm needed.
-Selenium acts anticarcinogenic, thus inhibiting cancer.
+Selenium is an important Antioxidantwhich protects the body from free radicals.2 In addition, the nutrient is also important for the Metabolism of the thyroid gland and the Immune system.
+In men it is also known as Building block for sperm needed.
+Selenium works anticarcinogenicin other words, anti-cancer.
 It also plays a major role in the Detoxification of heavy metals and environmental toxins.4

 The functions of selenium at a glance: